goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/download_installer.md

 ## Next Steps

-- To use Harbor in a production environment, you must [Configure HTTPS Access to Harbor](configure_https.md).
+- To secure the connections to Harbor, see [Configure HTTPS Access to Harbor](configure_https.md).
 - To configure your Harbor installation, see [Configure the Harbor YML File](configure_yml_file.md).

 ----------